-Step 1: Soak the Urine Up
+Step 1: Soak Up the Urine

-Step 2: Wash with Dishwashing Liquid
+Step 2: Clean with Dishwashing Liquid

-Next, place a few small drops of a clear, gentle dishwashing liquid onto the stain and rub it into the the suede using an old, soft-bristled toothbrush.
+Next, place a few small drops of a clear, gentle dishwashing liquid onto the stain and rub it into the suede using an old, soft-bristled toothbrush.
 Then, blot at the suede using a cloth dampened with plain water until the soap is gone.
 Doing this will prime the stain for the enzymatic cleaner.

-Step 3: Pick an Enzymatic Cleaner
+Step 3: Select an Enzymatic Cleaner

-There are several types of enzymatic cleaners available, so it's important to choose one that is designed to work on leather and suede -- check a product's label before you use it to be sure.
+There are several types of enzymatic cleaners available, so it's important to choose one that is designed to work on leather and suede—check a product's label before you use it to be sure.
 You can also test the cleaner on a small, inconspicuous part of the suede to test the reaction prior to using it.

 Apply the enzymatic cleaner to the suede following the manufacturer's instructions.
-It's essential to allow the cleaner to air-dry, because the enzymes break the uric acid down into ammonia and carbon dioxide gases, which easily evaporate.
+It's essential to allow the cleaner to air-dry because the enzymes break the uric acid down into ammonia and carbon dioxide gases, which easily evaporate.
 You can cover the treated suede loosely with a towel, cloth or old sheet if it's a large area, but don't blot the material dry.

-Step 5: Repeat as Necessary
+Step 5: Repeat Cleaning As Necessary

 You may need to repeat this process two or three times to completely remove the cat urine odor from the suede.